yapshinn/moe-kuochuansec/_our-people/Our Partners/Alumni.md

 If you are an old student of one of the Kuo Chuan Presbyterian Schools or its predecessor, you are most welcome to join the Kuo Chuan Presbyterian Schools Alumni.

-Kindly **[click here](https://docs.google.com/forms/d/e/1FAIpQLSdcVESS0CuZXA45-iiQl4sV08i8W2_NtzHOYr_AHNDsI5McXw/viewform)** for the membership application form.
+Kindly&nbsp;**[click here](https://docs.google.com/forms/d/e/1FAIpQLSdcVESS0CuZXA45-iiQl4sV08i8W2_NtzHOYr_AHNDsI5McXw/viewform)**&nbsp;for the membership application form.
 Close the window after submit the form to return to this page.

 ### Calendar of Events

 **COMING SOON**